ansys/pyansys-dev-guide/doc/source/abstractions/service.rst

    ansys.mapdl Version: 0.59.dev0

-This straightforward approach connects to a local or remote instance of MAPDL via gRPC by instantiating an instance of the ``Mapdl`` class.
+This straightforward approach connects to a local or remote instance of MAPDL using gRPC by instantiating an instance of the ``Mapdl`` class.
 At this point, because the assumption is that MAPDL is always remote, it's possible to issue commands to MAPDL, including those requiring file transfer like ``Mapdl.input``.